judyd995/judydarwish/projects/cyberX/README.md

 # Result
   The CyberX machine was fully compromised through three independent attack vectors.
 The environment requires strong authentication policies, service updates, and improved configuration.

+# Conclusion
+  This project demonstrates practical experience in identifying and exploiting real vulnerabilities, performing privilege escalation, and documenting findings in a structured penetration testing report.